 Allocating federal funds

-In odd numbered years, the Council and TAB select projects to receive federal transportation funding through the Regional Solicitation process.The two-year selection process involves soliciting projects from MnDOT, cities, counties, and transit providers.
+The Council and TAB select projects to receive federal transportation funding through the Regional Solicitation process.The two-year selection process involves soliciting projects from MnDOT, cities, counties, and transit providers.
 TAB and its Technical Advisory Committee then evaluate and rank the projects, and select the final approved projects.

 Air quality planning